atesh94/DetoxDemoProjectNew/docs/APIRef.Configuration.md

 ## Configuration Options

+### Apply Detox Configuration

+If you’ve completed the test runner setup successfully using `detox init`, you should have a `.detoxrc.js` file containing a skeletal configuration for Detox to use.
+This configuration is only half-baked and needs to be set up properly.
+You now need to either create or edit that file, and apply the actual configuration suitable for your specific project.

+Detox scans for a configuration through multiple files.
+It starts from the current working directory, and runs over the following options, in this order:

+1. `.detoxrc.js`
+1. `.detoxrc.json`
+1. `.detoxrc`
+1. `detox.config.js`
+1. `detox.config.json`
+1. `package.json` (`"detox"` section)

+If you prefer to use something other than `.detoxrc.js`—for example, would like to keep all project configs in one place—you can create a `detox` section in your `package.json`.
+If you otherwise prefer separating configs, all of the other options are valid.

 ### Configuration File

 In order for Detox to know what device & app to use (and a lot more, actually), it needs some configuration to be statically available in a configuration file.
 It supports both standalone configuration files, and a configuration bundling inside the project’s `package.json`.

 In essence, Detox scans for the configuration to use, through multiple files.
 It starts from the current working directory, and runs over the following options, in this order: